hpi-studyu/studyu.github.io/src/pages/privacy.md

 ### Who has access to the data in which way?

-Only the StudyU development team (see imprint) has direct read and write rights to the backend.
+Only the StudyU development team (see legal notice) has direct read and write rights to the backend.
 The study participation data, i.e., intervention and observation data, can be downloaded by researchers via the StudyU designer website.
 The researcher can define access and downloading rights of the study, which is then described in the consent part of the app where you can read it.
 The access can